drunkfly/retrotoolkit/README.md

 This software also includes a bunch of third party software.
 Please consult licensing for this software in the corresponding directories inside `Libs`.

+Please note that Apache Ant included into source distribution uses the Apache 2 license which is incompatible with GNU GPL v2.
+Apache Ant is only used during the compilation process as an external tool and is not included into the final distribution.